|

 to provincial cities.
 It's easier to change at Lille than Paris.

-The map opposite shows the extent of France's high-speed rail network
+The map above shows the extent of France's high-speed rail network

 miles) of dedicated high-speed track, comprising four routes radiating